-Six natural gas samples were collected from five producing oil and gas wells and one water "relief" well (Appendix 1) in DeSoto Parish in northwestern Louisiana to aid the Louisiana Department of Natural Resources in determining the origin of the stray gas in the Hanson 31-5054z water well (Figure 1).
-All six gas samples were collected by Approach Environmental of Shreveport, Louisiana for the Louisiana Department of Natural Resources.
-Table 1 is a list of the gas samples collected for this investigation.
+Ten natural gas samples were collected from nine producing oil and gas wells and one water "relief" well (Table 1 and Appendix 1) in DeSoto Parish in northwestern Louisiana to aid the Louisiana Department of Natural Resources in determining the origin of the stray gas in the Hanson 31-5054z water well (Figure 1).
+Six of the gas samples were collected in November and December of 2017 by Approach Environmental of Shreveport, Louisiana for the Louisiana Department of Natural Resources.
+Additional gas samples, including the four new samples added to this new report data set were collected in April 2018 by Elm Spring Inc. of Magnolia,

+Arkansas for the Louisiana Department of Natural Resources.
+Table 1 is a list of all the gas samples collected for this investigation.
 Figure 2 shows the three geologic cross sections indicated on the map in Figure 1.

-All six of the wells sampled for this investigation were drilled in the so-called north-central Gulf Coast basin region as defined by Schenk and Viger (1996).
+All ten of the wells sampled for this investigation were drilled in the so-called north-central Gulf Coast basin region as defined by Schenk and Viger (1996).
 DeSoto Parish is located on the south-southeast flank of the Sabine uplift, a broad, low-relief, basement-cored arch which separates the East Texas and North Louisiana Salt Basins (Bartberger and others, 2002, p.
 11).
 The Sabine arch has been a structurally high area for the past 60 m.y. and thus a focus for hydrocarbon migration in the northern Gulf basin during that time (Bartberger and others, 2002).
 Hood and others (2001) related the distribution of petroleum generated from Mesozoic - Lower Paleogene source rocks in the northern Gulf of Mexico to Paleogene overburden thickness and associated thermal maturation of organic matter.
-Table 1 and Figures 2 and 3 provide the stratigraphic framework for the six gas samples.
+Table 1 and Figures 2 and 3 provide the stratigraphic framework for the ten gas samples.